15minutOdmora/YouTubePlaylistDownloader/README.md

 # YouTubePlaylistDownloader
 Simple youtube playlist downloader.
 It is mostly meant to download music as it only downloads videos in a MP4 format.

-\nBeta version, there are still bugs.
+Beta version, there are still bugs.

+If something went wrong(program didn't work correctly) it coul'd be due to an internal error, but is most likely due to:

 ### Possible Errors (Program not working correctly):
 #### Playlist didn't load up: